Chhatrapati Shivaji Maharaj International Airport: Terminal 2, Sahar International Airport

 After the demise of Jet Airways on 17 April 2019, other carriers launched additional domestic flights using slots vacated by Jet Airways.
 These flights were operated from Terminal 2.
 This arrangement resulted in some of the larger carriers having to operate domestic flights from both terminals.
 Hence, MIAL moved to streamline operations at both terminals in September 2019, shifting all of its domestic operations of Indigo, AirAsia India and Go First back to Terminal 1, while SpiceJet shifted all of its domestic operations from Terminal 1 to Terminal 2.
+After GoFirst ceased operations on 3 May 2023 there was vacancy in Terminal 1.
+On 1 June 2023, Spicejet shifted all of its domestic operations from Terminal 2 back to Terminal 1.
+Then Terminal 2 was operating Domestic Flights operated by Air India, Air India Express, Indigo (Some Flights), Vistara and all International Flights.
+Vistara ceased operations and it merged with Air India on 12 November 2024.
+At present Terminal 2 operates Domestic Flights operated by Air India, Air India Express, Indigo (Some Flights), and all International Flights.

+Until 2000-01, the security of the airport was under Maharashtra Police/Mumbai Police.
+However, following the hijacking of Indian Airlines Flight 814 on 24 December 1999 and September 11 attacks in the United States in 2001, airport security was handed to the Airport Sector division of the Central Industrial Security Force in July 2002.

-The airport has free Wifi connectivity provided by Tata Docomo across both Terminal 1 and 2.
-However, the service has been criticized for being ineffective and complicated access for international passengers, as the passengers need to get an OTP through an Indian phone number only, while the free service lasts for just 45 minutes, following which passengers have to buy data packs.
-Despite the criticism, there has been no change in the wifi policy from the airport operators.
+The airport has free Wi-Fi connectivity provided by Tata Docomo across both Terminal 1 and 2.
+However, the service has faced severe criticism for being ineffective and complicated access for international passengers, as the passengers need to get an OTP through an Indian phone number only, while the free service lasts for just 45 minutes, following which passengers have to buy data packs.
+The phone number requirement has been attributed to the requirements of Telecom Regulatory Authority of India for safety considerations.
+Following frequent criticism, Wi-Fi kiosks were installed for passengers who do not have a local phone number, which can issue coupons after scanning boarding passes and passports and provide 3 hour service.